Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 What is the fastest train from Kempten (Allgäu) Hbf to Genova Piazza Principe?

-Is there a direct train from Kempten (Allgäu) Hbf to Genova Piazza Principe?
+What are the train times from Kempten (Allgäu) Hbf to Genova Piazza Principe?

 DepartsArrivesDuration

-Deutsche Bahn, ÖBB, Trenitalia and SBB trains from Kempten (Allgäu) Hbf to Genova Piazza Principe
+Deutsche Bahn, ÖBB, Italo and Trenitalia trains from Kempten (Allgäu) Hbf to Genova Piazza Principe

-You can travel from Kempten (Allgäu) Hbf to Genova Piazza Principe on Deutsche Bahn, ÖBB, Trenitalia and SBB trains.
+You can travel from Kempten (Allgäu) Hbf to Genova Piazza Principe on Deutsche Bahn, ÖBB, Italo and Trenitalia trains.
 When you search for times and tickets, we might also show you some other options with multiple connections or operators if they’re available.

 PhotoJoachimKohlerBremen, under licence CC BY-SA 4.0